Nothing prepares you for returning to your home country nearly four years after you last visited and fourteen years since you last lived there.

 - Try to live a different life to the one you were leading before, so that you’re not returning to your old life but moving on to a new one.
-I had been living in North London but moved back to South of the Thames (the Londoners amongst you will know how infrequently people change their side of the Thames; sides are chosen early on, maybe by birth, and rarely is the river crossed).
+I had been living in North London but moved back to South of the Thames (the Londoners amongst you will know how infrequently people change their side of the Thames; sides are chosen early on, probably by birth, and rarely is the river crossed).

 - Take up a new hobby (or a new job), so that you then associate your old surroundings with new beginnings, plus you get to meet lots of new people.